When creating a project in Procore, its useful to know the difference between a job, a parent job, and a sub job.

 A parent job is a Procore project that has been designated as the 'parent' project for one or more related project(s) in Procore's Portfolio tool.
 You can designate any existing project in Procore as a 'parent job' when you add a new project or edit the related projects.
 See Add a New Project or Add and Edit General Project Information.

 Note: A 'parent job, as it is defined above, is an informational link between related projects.
 It does NOT specify a parent-child relationship in Procore's project database.
-It has been designed to provide you with options to Filter the Projects List in the Portfolio Tool and to identify related projects in Procore's Reports tools.

 Your company is a general building contractor who specializes in the development of master-planned communities.
 The full scope of your latest contract award is for a master-planned community, you plan to complete the project in four separate phases, and your company wants to manage each phase as a separate Procore project.
 For this scenario, you would add four new projects to Procore's Portfolio tool as follows.